psychotimmy/libz80/README.md

 For all practical purposes the failing tests are unlikely to impact anything running on an RC2040 under CP/M 2.2 - unless you know differently!

+The rc2040tests directory contain a couple of programs that now produce correct results.
+They require the Digital Research CBASIC 2.0 (or 2.07) compiler and linker - see instructions in the comments of primes80.bas.

 libz80 - Z80 emulation library
 ===============================